How to nominate players in your auction draft

 NOMINATION TIP 7: Pay attention to

 everyone’s rosters and know your current competition.
-As the auction progresses, different owners
+As the auction progresses, different people

 will fill out their rosters at different paces than others.
 Whichever strategy you employ, be mindful of

-the owners who need players at the same position you do.
+the others who need players at the same position you do.
 Your competition will shift throughout the

 NOMINATION TIP 8: Wait to build depth,